This is an easy, one ingredient vegan & dairy free caramel sauce or Dulce de Leche that has a rich caramel flavor and is kid-approved!

 The other day when we were at the store both of my kids asked for those little packages of apples with caramel and I said no because of all the dairy and unhealthy ingredients.
 I was feeling bad ’cause they both wanted them so bad, but then when we were at the health food store I saw this can of dairy free sweetened condensed milk and got super excited:

-I remembered that you can make caramel from boiling cans of sweetened condensed milk long enough for a carmalizing to occur and was SO hoping that it would work with this dairy free version so I bought some and gave it a try.
+I remembered that you can make caramel from boiling cans of sweetened condensed milk long enough for a carmalizing to occur and was SO hoping that it would work with this dairy free and vegan version so I bought some and gave it a try.
 It wasn’t until after I came home and started looking up recipes on how to do it that I discovered that it’s not actually caramel when you make it this way but it’s called Dulce de Leche.
 However, there’s not much difference.